 May Borra’s Heritage bless you and yours over the coming holidays!
 Cheers!OFFICIAL 2010 HERITAGE RELEASE

 The official release of 2010 Heritage was held at the winery Saturday and Sunday, December 1st-2nd, 2012 from 12 noon to 4 p.m.
-Please visit us for a taste!
+Please visit us for a taste of our current vintage!

 Lodi Appellation, Proprietary Blend

-Generations of winegrape farmers used to grow a mix of interspersed grape varieties in a field of vines then crush them all together on the same day, creating a “field blend” of beautiful garnet red.
+Generations of winegrape farmers used to grow a mix of grape varieties in a field of vines then crush them all together on the same day, creating a “field blend” of beautiful garnet red.
 The result, as with only the best wines we’ve tasted, is almost indescribable.
-Deep and wild fragrances of rich juicy plums and black cherries shift untamed in a tapestry of smoky bacon and cola with perhaps some leather or earth.
-Luscious black cherries and the concentrated essence of brambly blackberries deliver a lively tartness as you’d find near the pit of a plum.
-These flavors dance in an exciting enticing balance for minutes before resolving into cedar and violets.
-Very versatile with foods, especially great with rosemary roasted lamb, duck or virtually any beef topped with a reduction sauce.
+Probably because there is much more Barbera in the blend this vintage, the whole arrangement of flavors are so very “red” this time: luscious tart red cherries and dense pomegranate, along with savory slices of roast beef and bacon and a pinch of thyme.
+(If so moved, feel free to fire up a cigar now.)
+“Concentrated roundness with mouthwatering acidity of juicy fresh fruit” could sum-up this delicious experience.
+And for you pro’s, using your nose, you’ll detect those same flavors in the vapor, along with other spices, like cinnamon and anise.
+Very versatile with foods, especially great with thyme roasted lamb, duck or virtually any beef topped with a reduction sauce.
 In many ways, our Heritage is itself a sauce in a glass.
 180 cases produced.
-(07/17/2013)
+(01/13/2015)Regular Price: 25.00